isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 27. There are various forms of support for self-represented persons (SRPs) who commence, or wish to commence, proceedings.

 {:start="28"}
 28. Dr Tan Wu Meng shared how his resident, an SRP, had to approach CrimsonLogic and VITAL.
-He asked what is the role of these intermediaries, and if they complicate the process for SRPs.
+He asked about the role of these intermediaries, and if they complicate the process for SRPs.
 Let me explain.

 {:start="29"}
 29. First, the Judiciary’s case filing system, eLitigation, enables lawyers with a subscription to e-file documents and pay filing fees.
 SRPs can approach the CrimsonLogic Service Bureau, who will assist them with their e-filing and collect the filing fees.